 When I was younger, I thought the vacuum was invented for moms to be passive aggressive towards their kids.
 It was Mom’s way of telling us to get out of bed.

 The truth is, carpet cleaning is probably more important than we thought, and you will probably thank your mom after you read this.
+Actually, pick up the phone and thank your mom right now (before you read this).

 Your carpet might be the most disturbing part of your home or apartment.
 It can be a host to thousands of different bacteria and contaminants.
 Every time you walk across or play on the carpet, you are stirring up these irritants into the air.
 If you want to control the cleanliness of your carpet, you need to know what you are dealing with.